About the Invertebrate Collections

 Bivalves

-The bivalve collection contains ~86,000 catalogued lots, 99% of which are from the US and Canada.
+The bivalve collection contains ~80,000 catalogued lots, 99% of which are from the US and Canada.
 96% of the lots are species of the family Unionidae (freshwater mussels).
 It is the largest collection of freshwater bivalves in the world by volume, number of specimens, and number of lots.

 Gastropods

 The gastropod collection, catalogued separately and stored in a neighboring room, is smaller, though more diverse taxonomically and geographically.
-It contains ~32,000 lots of land, freshwater, and marine snails from around the world, and boasts the 3rd largest collection of North American pleurocerid snails in the world.
+It contains ~32,000 lots of land, freshwater, and marine snails from around the world, and is the 3rd largest collection of North American pleurocerid snails in the world.

 Types, Vouchers, and Historic Collections

-Geographic and taxonomic Strengths
+Geographic and Taxonomic Strengths

-The main strength of the collection are its large lots of rare, extinct, and endangered species native to the United States, particularly unionid bivalves and pleurocerid snails from the Midwest (Ohio, Wisconsin, Indiana, Illinois) and southeast (Kentucky, Tennessee, West Virginia, Alabama), which are both global biodiversity hotspots of freshwater species.
+The main strengths of the mollusk collection are its large lots of rare, extinct, and endangered species native to the United States, particularly unionid bivalves and pleurocerid snails from the Midwest (Ohio, Wisconsin, Indiana, Illinois) and southeast (Kentucky, Tennessee, West Virginia, Alabama), which are both global biodiversity hotspots of freshwater species.
 Secondary strengths are our large proportion of fluid preserved lots, detailed ecological and locality data, and meticulous physical curation.
 These strengths reflect the research interests and lifelong collecting efforts of the previous curators Drs.
 David H. Stansbery, Carol B. Stein, and G. Thomas Watters.